 About Our Founder

 Love Letters was founded by Jordan Grabelle when she was ten years old.
-Jordan is now in high school and has expanded Love Letters from a small service project into a global nonprofit.
+Jordan is now in college at Duke University and has expanded Love Letters from a small service project into a global nonprofit.
 Jordan launched Love Letters when she learned that many children were entering kindergarten without knowing more than two letters of the alphabet.
 As an avid reader she wanted to make a difference and help these children on the road to literacy.
 She grew up learning her ABCs by playing games with her mom using large colorful foam letters.
 Since donating foam letters would be too expensive, she thought of an innovative cost effective solution – recruit volunteers to make letter flashcards to donate along with fun games for families to play at home with their children.

 What makes us unique

 Unlike other organizations which attempt to bridge the literacy gap by donating books, our unique solution empowers families to teach their children to read by providing them with the necessary tools.
 Love Letters combines the Alphabetic Principle (the alphabet is the building block of literacy and children need to recognize the letters, both in and out of order, and their associated sounds) with the idea of engaging parents to teach this principle while having fun!

 Yes, you can volunteer during COVID-19!
 With daycares and preschools closed, families in lower income neighborhoods need the tools to teach their children to read at home more than ever before.
 Volunteer at home OR organize a Zoom call to make packets with friends, club members, or family while socializing.
 Hundreds of new volunteers who have created packets during this crisis!

 Click here and provide us with your information.
 We will send you an email with all the information you need.

 Where do I have to live to volunteer?

 How old do I have to be to volunteer?